daemon104/Simple_Port_Scanner/README.md

 # Simple_Port_Scanner
-Simple port scanner running on Windows platform using Winsock2 DLL
+This is a C++ Simple Port Scanner tool running on Windows platform compiled on Visual Studio 2022.
+The tool use socket programming with Winsock2 DLL and multithreading to check for open ports on the remote server.

 Usage:
 ```PortScanner.exe <ip> <range of port>```